Indefinite Leave to Remain solicitors

 Five years route

-The five year settlement route allows eligible individuals, including workers, partners and certain other visa holders, to apply for Indefinite Leave to Remain after completing five continuous years of lawful residence in the UK.
-Applicants must meet a range of requirements, including English language ability, compliance with visa conditions, and, where applicable, financial criteria, demonstrating a stable and lawful immigration history.
+The five-year settlement route allows eligible individuals, including Skilled Workers, Spouses or partners, Global Talent (Emerging Talent) and UK Ancestry visa holders, to apply for Indefinite Leave to Remain after completing five continuous years of lawful residence in the UK.
+Applicants must meet a range of requirements, including absences within permitted limits, knowledge of English (B1 level or above), passing the life in the UK test, good character and compliance with immigration conditions, and, where applicable, financial and employment evidence, demonstrating a stable and lawful immigration history.
+Our solicitors assess your full immigration history to identify risks early and ensure your application meets all mandatory criteria.

 Ten years route

-The 10 year long residence route enables individuals who have lived lawfully in the UK for a continuous decade to apply for settlement.
+The 10-year Long residence route enables individuals who have lived lawfully in the UK for a continuous decade to apply for settlement.
 It is designed for applicants with varied immigration histories, provided their residence is lawful and unbroken.
 This pathway offers security for long term residents who have built their lives in the UK.
+The UK Government has proposed completely abolishing the 10-year continuous lawful Long Residence route for Indefinite Leave to Remain (ILR).
+It is set to be replaced with a stricter "earned settlement" framework, meaning continuous lawful residence alone will no longer be enough to qualify.
+Under these proposals, applicants will no longer be able to mix and match time spent across multiple, disparate visa categories that do not explicitly lead to settlement (like the Student route).

 Twenty years route (Private Life)